websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/database-upgrade-options.md

 # Database Upgrade Options

-When database schema changes are included in a release, update, or fix pack, it's helpful to know the options for applying those changes.
-Here the database upgrade options are listed for each level of schema change and the upgrade processes are summarized for each combination of DXP/Portal installation type and upgrade method.
+When a release, update, or fix pack has database schema changes, it's helpful to know the options for applying them.
+Here you'll find the database upgrade options for each schema change level and learn the basic process for pairing an upgrade option with your DXP/Portal installation type.

+Here are the database upgrade options:

+* [Docker image](./upgrading-via-docker.md): Running the new DXP/Portal Docker image with the following environment variable auto-runs the core and module database upgrades on the configured database.

+    ```bash
+    -e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true
+    ```

+* [Gogo Shell](./upgrading-modules-using-gogo-shell.md): While the server is running, you can execute Gogo Shell commands to list and invoke module upgrades.
+Note, core database upgrades require using a Docker image or the Database Upgrade Tool.

+* [Database Upgrade Tool](./using-the-database-upgrade-tool.md): While the server is offline, you can execute core and module database upgrades using the Database Upgrade Tool.

+**Important:** This is supplemental information for upgrading DXP/Portal databases.
+Please see [Upgrade Overview](./upgrade-overview.md) as a starting point for complete DXP/Portal upgrade instructions and see *Maintaining a Liferay Installation* for complete instructions on updating and patching DXP/Portal.

 ## Upgrade Options for Applying Schema Changes